bitcoin/bitcoin/doc/miner.md

 Using Bitcoin Unlimited for Mining
 ==================================

 Bitcoin Unlimited is based on the Satoshi codebase, so it is a drop in replacement for your mining pool software.
-Simply configure your pool to point to the Bitcoin Unlimited daemon, in the exact same manner you would for the Bitcoin Unlimited daemon.
+Simply configure your pool to point to the Bitcoin Unlimited daemon, in the exact same manner you would for the Bitcoin Core daemon.

 But Bitcoin Unlimited has specific features to facilitate mining.